jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 A number of R packages might be able to help you in designing and analysing computer experiments.

 ##R packages
 1. 'lhs':  Provides simple functions to calculate latin hypercube samples.
-Note that optimumLHS can sometimes be expensive in high dimensions, so the other options are general best.
-Augment is also a useful function if you need to add more points eg for crossvalidation
+Note that optimumLHS can sometimes be expensive in high dimensions, so the other options are generally best.
+Augment is also a useful function if you need to add more points eg. for -crossvalidation
-2. 'DiceKriging': excellent non-bayesian computater experiment package
+2. 'DiceKriging': excellent non-Bayesian computater experiment package
 3. 'tgp':  a bit more complex.
-Fits 'treed' gaussian process
+Fits 'treed' Gaussian process
 4. 'BACCO': implementation of Kennedy and O'Hagan's emulator framework.
 Deterministic models only, so not always useful
 5. 'AlgDesign' :  For generating fraction factorials
 6. 'rsm' : Response surface methodology package.